rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 In this error message we can see that we exited because of a panic.
 We can see what invariant we violated that was supposed to prevent this panic from happening.
 We can see the location where the panic was produced.
 And we can see the error message of each error in the chain of errors accessible via `source`.

-That's what we would like, at least in the version of rust that the error handling project group wants to see, but what we actually get is this...
+That's what we would like, at least in the version of Rust that the error handling project group wants to see, but what we actually get is this...

 ```
 $ cargo run